Pee Wee Lambert

 Pee Wee Lambert (born Darrell Lambert; August 5, 1924 – June 15, 1965) was a mandolinist who worked with The Stanley Brothers.
 He left the group in 1950.
 He sang in a "high voice" like Bill Monroe.
 He highly admired Monroe.
-In addition to singing like him he is said to have imitated Bill Monroe's posture, dress, and facial expressions.
-He also worked with Curly Parker as "Bluegrass Pardners."
+In addition to singing like him, Lambert is said to have imitated Bill Monroe's posture, dress, and facial expressions.
+He also worked with Curly Parker as "Bluegrass Pardners".